ucfnnbx/occupancy-sensing/README.md

 4. Build the project with Android emulator, ios simulator or physical device connected

 ## View Grafana Dashboards
-Contact me to get access to dashboards on geafana.
+Contact me to get access to all the past data on Grafana dashboards.